Member | Established: 1982 | Member since 1995

 SMO 1: Quality Assurance

-SAIPA has established and maintains an ongoing quality assurance framework applicable to independent review engagements performed by its members, consistent with its mandate and the South African regulatory environment.
-While statutory audit quality assurance is the responsibility of the Independent Regulatory Board for Auditors (IRBA), SAIPA supports quality management for independent review services through its own systems and processes.
+SAIPA maintains a quality assurance framework applicable to independent review engagements performed by its members, consistent with its mandate and the South African regulatory environment.
+While quality assurance for statutory audits is the responsibility of the Independent Regulatory Board for Auditors (IRBA), SAIPA supports quality management for independent review services through its own systems and processes.

-SAIPA has implemented an International Standards on Quality Management (ISQM)–aligned Quality Assurance Practice Review (QAPR) framework, incorporating ISQM 1 and ISQM 2 principles.
-This includes member guidance, structured self-assessments, development of standardized review instruments, and the training and certification of independent quality assessors.
+SAIPA has implemented a Quality Assurance Practice Review (QAPR) framework aligned with the International Standards on Quality Management (ISQM 1 and ISQM 2).
+The framework includes member guidance, structured self-assessment processes, standardized practice review instruments, and the training and certification of independent quality assessors.

-During the current cycle, SAIPA has progressed from awareness-raising and framework design to phased operationalization of independent practice reviews, supported by dedicated systems and monitoring processes.
-SAIPA continues to enhance alignment between its quality assurance activities, its investigation and discipline framework, and relevant external regulatory processes, demonstrating an ongoing commitment to maintaining and improving quality in professional practice.
+SAIPA has progressed from initial framework design and awareness activities to the phased operationalization of independent practice reviews, supported by dedicated monitoring systems and review procedures.
+The Institute continues to strengthen the linkages between its quality assurance activities, investigative and disciplinary processes, and relevant regulatory developments to support continuous improvement in the quality of professional services provided by its members.

 Current Status: Sustain